Phhofm/models/README.md

 **1xunstroyerAnimeCompact** - Like 1xunstroyerCompact but trained on anime images, musl's HFA2k dataset, using kim's destroyer.

 **1xunvideoAnimeCompact** - Like 1xunvideCompact to remove video compression but trained on anime images, musl's HFA2k dataset, using kim's destroyer.

-**2xParimgCompact** - The very first training process I had started without any adaptation to the dataset, a compact model on Microsofts ImagePairs (11,421 images, 111 GB ) for photo upscaling.

 **4xLSDIR** - A RRDBNet model, simple ESRGAN experiment without any degradations and without any pretrain for photo upscaling.